Developers-Official/hackintoanetwork.github.io/README.md

 # hackintoanetwork.github.io
 # hackintoanetwork.com

-This blog is a study journal of a high school student whose dream is to become an information security expert.
+This blog is a study journal of a high school student whose dream is to become an security professional.

 Learning hacking and coding,
 One step towards my future.